mihajm/mmstack/packages/local/README.md

     <button (click)="addTask()">Add New Task</button>
   `,
 })
-export class TaskListComponent {
+export class TaskList {
-   // a call to 'tasks' will always return the same instance, so updates happen across the entire application tasks = idb<Task>('tasks');
+  // a call to 'tasks' will always return the same instance, so updates happen across the entire application tasks = idb<Task, 'id'>('tasks');

   constructor() {
     effect(() => {